 The main benefit of interprofessional practice (IPP) is that it improves outcomes for the people we serve.
-In fact, that’s the reason nearly 95% of audiologists and speech-language pathologists (SLPs) gave for practicing IPP when asked in ASHA’s 2019 Interprofessional Practice Survey.
+In fact, that’s the reason nearly 95% of audiologists and speech-language pathologists (SLPs) gave for practicing IPP when asked in a recent survey.

 Interprofessional education (IPE) is equally as important.
 Working on a team involves skills that audiologists and SLPs need to learn.
 Through classes and professional development opportunities, IPE helps students and working professionals develop the skills to work on IPP teams.

-In health care settings, a move toward interprofessional teams is an important part of the transition to Alternative Payment Models (APMs), which pay for value and results rather than volume of services delivered.
+In health care settings, a move toward interprofessional teams is an important part of the transition to value-based care, which pays for value and results rather than volume of services delivered.
 IPP plays a huge role in helping medical teams become more efficient.

 In order to make this new payment model a success, health care professionals—including audiologists and speech-language pathologists— need to collaborate.
 IPP helps them better coordinate services and track patient outcomes.
 IPP teams are critical to reducing gaps in patient care, lessening the opportunity for clinical errors and redundant services.